Derangements in Subspace Actions of Finite Classical Groups

 Finally we consider the case $q=2$.
-When $k=1$ it follows from Lemma \ref{limiting} that the large $n$ proportion of derangements of $GL(n,2)$ on 1-spaces is at least $1/4$.
+When $k=1$, the result follows from Lemma \ref{limiting}.
 Suppose that $k \geq 2$.
 Let $H \subset GL(n,2)$ be a stabilizer of a $k$-space.
 The proportion of regular semisimple elements in $H$ is at most the product of the proportions of regular semisimple elements in $GL(k,2)$ and $GL(n-k,2)$.
-The former proportion is at most $5/6$ by Theorem \ref{glfiniteregss} and and the latter proportion goes to $1/2$ as $n \rightarrow \infty$ by Theorem \ref{Glregss}.
+The former proportion is at most $5/6$ by Theorem \ref{glfiniteregss} and the latter proportion goes to $1/2$ as $n \rightarrow \infty$ by Theorem \ref{Glregss}.
 It is easily seen that the proportion of elements of $GL(n,2)$ which are regular semisimple and fix a $k$-space is at most the proportion of elements of $H$ which are regular semisimple.
 (Indeed, the proportion of elements of $GL(n,2)$ which are regular semisimple and fix a $k$-space is at most the number of conjugates of $H$ multiplied by the number of regular semisimple elements of $H$, and then divided by $|GL(n,2)|$.
 Since $H$ is maximal in $GL(n,2)$ and not normal, the number of conjugates of $H$ is equal to $|GL(n,2)|/|H|$, which proves the claim).
 Since the $n \rightarrow \infty$ limiting proportion of regular semisimple elements in $GL(n,2)$ is $1/2$, the theorem follows as $(1/2)-(1/2)(5/6)=1/12$. \end{proof}

 Next we treat the case that $k \rightarrow \infty$.
 Note that for $q \rightarrow \infty$, we already have very good estimates on the proportion of derangements (see Theorem \ref{thm: large q}).